Robustness Certificates for Neural Networks Against Data Poisoning and Evasion Attacks: APPENDIX

 \subsubsection{Fully agnostic framework}

-The proposed framework models gradient-based training as a discrete-time stochastic dynamical system in parameter space and reasons purely over observed parameter trajectories.
-The certificate relies only on (i) trajectories $\{\theta(t)\}$ generated under admissible perturbations and (ii) a terminal safety predicate $\mathcal{G}(\theta)\!\le\!\alpha$.
-No white-box access to the attack (strategy, trigger, poisoning ratio), network architecture, loss landscape, or optimizer/scheduler is required; these are subsumed into the realized update map $f$ and manifested solely through the empirical reachable set on which the barrier certificate $\mathcal{B}(\theta)$ is trained and verified.
-Within this abstraction, the same construction applies uniformly to train-time and test-time feature-space poisoning (only the terminal labels change) and to arbitrary model classes and training pipelines, without threat-model tuning.
-This abstraction renders the framework broadly applicable across architectures, optimizers, and poisoning modalities, and it scales to high-capacity models such as ResNet on CIFAR-10.
-The main price of this generality is computational: multiple empirical training trajectories are required for NNBC learning and scenario generation, leading to increased runtime (see Table~\ref{tab:configs}).
+Our framework models gradient-based training as a discrete-time dynamical system in parameter space and relies only on observed parameter trajectories and the terminal safety condition $\mathcal{G}(\mbox{ $\theta$}) \le \alpha$.
+It does not require explicit knowledge of the attack strategy, trigger, poisoning ratio, architecture, loss landscape, or optimizer/scheduler, as these are absorbed into the realized update map $f$ and reflected through the empirical reachable set used to train and verify the BC $\mathcal{B}(\theta)$.
+Under this abstraction, the same construction applies to both train-time and test-time feature-space poisoning across different model classes and training pipelines, without attack-specific tuning.
+This broad applicability extends to high-capacity models.
+However, the main cost of this generality is computational, since NNBC learning and scenario generation require multiple empirical training trajectories (see Table~\ref{tab:configs}).